 You can check that your DNS records are fully propagated on DNSchecker.org

-I shared my formaloo before adding my custom domain.
+I shared my formaloo before adding my custom domain on my form/app.
 Now I’ve added my custom domain, will the old link still work?

 Yes.
 Both links will continue to work as expected.